 While commonplace in years past, testing for marijuana may now violate state or local marijuana or "lawful activities" or "lawful products" laws.
-Maine, Montana, New Jersey, and New York are a few states that made it unlawful for an employer to discriminate against an applicant or employee for using marijuana outside the workplace.
-Recently, the New York Department of Labor announced that all preemployment marijuana tests are unlawful without signs or symptoms of impairment, with no exception or consideration for those applying to work in safety-sensitive positions.
-New York City and Philadelphia also prohibit pre-employment marijuana testing.
-Nevada prohibits an employer from taking adverse action based on a positive marijuana test result (all three recognize exceptions for safety-sensitive jobs).
-City officials in St. Louis have approved new municipal provisions suspending marijuana-specific pre-employment and random drug screenings for public employees in non-safety sensitive positions.
-California is the most recent state to adopt preemployment restrictions for the testing of marijuana use 12, effective 1/1/2024, with the only exception being for construction workers.
-Many other states and municipalities are considering similar marijuana testing limitations.
+Maine, New York,12 and Montana are a few states that made it unlawful for an employer to discriminate against an applicant or employee for using marijuana outside of the workplace.
+Recently, the New York Department of Labor announced its position that all preemployment marijuana tests are unlawful without signs or symptoms of impairment, with no exception or consideration for those applying to work in safety-sensitive positions.
+New York City and Philadelphia also prohibit pre-employment marijuana testing, and Nevada prohibits an employer from taking adverse action based on a positive marijuana test result (all three recognize exceptions for safety-sensitive jobs).
+City officials in St. Louis have approved new municipal provisions suspending marijuana-specific pre-employment and random drug screenings for public employees in nonsafety sensitive positions.
+California, among several other states and municipalities, is considering legislation prohibiting pre-employment marijuana testing.

-Most states have medical marijuana laws, as mentioned above.
+Most states have medical marijuana laws as mentioned above.
 There is a growing trend in the courts allowing applicants and employees to sue their employers under the state's disability discrimination law, protecting the underlying medical condition(s) for which the individual is authorized to use medical marijuana.
 A few court decisions even hold that an employer may have to consider accommodating marijuana use for medicinal purposes.
 Employers should be prepared to engage in an interactive dialogue with authorized medical marijuana patients to determine if their use of marijuana can be reasonably accommodated or not - before taking any adverse employment action.